Apmds/GLstuff/README.md

 These are using OpenGL (obviously) and [GLFW](https://www.glfw.org/) to abstract OS-specific funcionality (creating window, loading OpenGL functions, getting input...) and [GLAD](https://glad.dav1d.de/) for setting OpenGL function pointers.

+There exist multiple parts, each one having their respective `src/partX.c` file and `build/partX` executable.
+Each part details the sections it covers on the top comment of the C file.

 ## Screenshots

 ![square](media/screenshot.png)